EN-IH-WDPT-JUN21/Ben_The_Warrior-Flying_Lizards_and_Lying_Wizards-homework-1/README.md

 #### Rogue

 The Rogue is an agile Character that hits hard, and can be harder to hit.
-His combo attack can be extremely devastating it well-prepared.
+He builds up combo points with each of his basic attacks which allow him to deliver a devestating blow that grows stronger the more combo points he has.
+Unlike all the other classes, Rogue uses his resource, Luck, to defend himself rather than attack.
+While rogues have the lowest hp out of any of the classes, their Luck allows them to sometimes become entirely immune to damage for a single round!
+This resource is only refilled when they deliver a Coup de grace so is very slow to recover when used up.

 ##### Stats: